John Ch.6

 Twelve baskets of leftovers; enough to feed all twelve tribes of Israel all over again!
 It is as if the Lord is saying to these Jews who have followed him “My mercies and compassion for you will never run out.”
 (Again, remember Isaiah 55:1-2) This could also be pointing to the Lord’s Remembrance of Israel at the time of the End: see Revelation 7:1-7

-A foreshadowing of Tabernacles- during Passover?
-Maybe this is God’s way of directing the people’s attention - and ours - not to either the feast of Passover…or Tabernacles - but to the One who will fulfill them!
+Here is a foreshadowing of two feasts of the Lord: Passover - pointing towards his first coming; and Tabernacles- pointing towards his second.
+So, maybe this is God’s way of directing the people’s attention - and ours - not to either the feast of Passover…or Tabernacles - but to the One who will fulfill them!
 (If we are celebrating these feasts today with our Jewish brothers and sisters - and especially if we are celebrating with non-believing Jews, we must never forget, whom they are pointing to - and who has, and will fulfill them.)

 14 When the people saw the sign that he had done, they said, “This is indeed the Prophet who is to come into the world!”